JByfordRew/CleanArchitecture/README.md

 **WARNING**: Do not use this repo as a starting point for your own use.
 This is a proof of concept only.

-## Approach
-Commit by commit we should be able to track the changes to a more CUPID habitable code base.
-The first commit will contain a number of TODO items commented in code hinting at changes the could be made to alter the code base.

 ## Criteria
 * **Composable** - _plays well with others_; small opinionated api, intention revealing, minimal dependencies
 * **Unix philosophy** - _does one thing well_; one coherent thing, well defined/complete, output used as inputs